openl2m/openl2m/docs/using/icons.rst

    * - Icon
      - Meaning
    * - :fas:`download;`
-     - Click to download the ethernet/lldp data as a spreadsheet
+     - Click to download the ethernet/lldp data as a spreadsheet.
    * - :fas:`chart-diagram;`
-     - Click to show a graphical version of all neighbor devices
+     - Click to show a graphical version of all neighbor devices.
    * - :fas:`question;`
-     - Device capabilities not advertized (i.e. unknown type)
+     - Device capabilities not advertized (i.e. unknown type).
    * - :fas:`wifi;`
      - This is a wifi radio or access point.
    * - :fas:`phone;`